 Fear helps us make choices, quickly.
-Without fear the stock market would always go up and we would have no need to look for safe alternatives.
+Without fear, the stock market would always go up and we would have no need to look for safe alternatives.
 If we are always making choices between growth, income, and preservation, then what do our investment options look like here in the Summer of 2019?
-The truth is, our options for safety and income have become more complex, and anyone invested in bonds should be aware of what has changed.
+The truth is, our options for safety and income have become more complex, and anyone invested in the bond market should be aware of what has changed.

 There is an investing trend emerging throughout the world, and it is changing the way we think about how we are compensated for risk.
 Stocks did what they sometimes do last week and in an uncertain world we understand that.
 I would like to focus on something different: Your safe money.
 Specifically, how much are you being paid to keep it protected?

 If you put your money in a savings account, a CD, or a bond you expect to be paid interest, sometimes paltry, for the use of your money.
 You also expect to get that money back at the end of a term.
 The longer you put it away, and the riskier the institution to which it is lent, the more interest you should earn.
 What if instead of being compensated less for safety, you had to pay interest to get your money back?
 That’s happening around the world right now.
 It is the phenomenon of negative interest rates and while it used to be unheard of it is now creeping across Europe and Asia.
 Over $15 trillion in bonds around the world now have negative rates.

 Last week, German bonds maturing from one year to 30 years had negative interest rates.
 This meant that you could lend the German government your money for ten years, but you would have to pay .5% or more per year to get your money back.
 It’s a crazy development, born of years of attempted stimulus for Europe’s economy and the high demand for safety from investors (higher demand for bonds means lower yields).
 This means people are willing to accept lower returns on their safe money and pay for that safety out of fear that conditions will get worse.